Volunteer

 I have a dog/cat/hamster/etc that I don't want anymore.
 Will you take it?

-QKC does not take owner surrenders from transporters.
+QK9C does not take owner surrenders from transporters.
 We concentrate on saving the dogs on death row at the high-kill shelters we pull from.
 Contact your local humane society or rescue for information on how to keep your beloved pet in your home.